therealcouchpotato/conaxe/README.md

 	   I think RXTX may support them but I haven't tried.
 	   A simple no hassle solution for unstandard baud is to buy a CP2102 based interface (less than $5 shipped) and use the manufacturer tool to modify the baud rate table.
 	   It works great, no headaches.)
+See the Wiki page on how to hook it up.
 	4. Fill in your card server access details (emu has been tested with OSCAM only)
 	5. Deploy and run